 Your vehicle must meet the road vehicles regulations if you use it on the road.

 If you have a classic vehicle that has not been taxed since 1983, it might not be registered with DVLA.

-If this is the case and you want to register it, follow all the instructions for registering a vehicle for the first time.
+If this is the case and you want to register it, follow all the instructions for new registrations.

 Get your vehicle’s original registration number